 Last Friday, the Senate Environment & Public Works (EPW) Committee released S. 4137, the Water Resources Development Act (WRDA) for 2022.
 The committee held a brief but collegial hearing on Wednesday where the bill was unanimously reported favorably to the Senate floor.
 The full Senate is expected to take up WRDA by early June, with the House expected to follow soon after.
 This keeps the bill on pace to maintain the biennial time frame for consideration that has generally been observed for the water infrastructure bill in recent years.

-This year’s WRDA focuses on several new water infrastructure projects, as well as modifications for ongoing projects nationwide.
-The bill provides $24.6 billion for 21 new U.S. Army Corps of Engineers (Corps) projects related to ports and inland waterways, flood risk management, storm risk reduction, and ecosystem restoration.
+The WRDA bill focuses on several new water infrastructure projects, as well as modifications for ongoing projects nationwide.
+It provides $24.6 billion for 21 new U.S. Army Corps of Engineers (Corps) projects related to ports and inland waterways, flood risk management, storm risk reduction, and ecosystem restoration.

 While the WRDA bill provides a heavy focus on Corps projects, it also proposes several policy changes to the nation’s water infrastructure policies.
 Provisions in the 2022 WRDA bill include: